tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

    directory(s), and remove them after saving any needed data, and then rerun the script.

-   The host directory will contain a copy of jhalfs, a copy of the LFS 8.3 book (xml format), a kernel config file and other files that may be useful in creating the live image.
+   The lfs83live_host directory will contain a copy of jhalfs, a copy of the LFS 8.3 book (xml format), a kernel config file and other files that may be useful in creating the live image.

-   The target directory will contain a collateral folder which contains files and information that may be useful to the LFSlive end user.
-It will also contain a sources folder which contains a file or two which will be needed during the LFS image build and cannot be reasonably downloaded.
+   The /mnt/lfs83live_target directory will contain a collateral folder which contains files and information that may be useful to the LFSlive end user.
+It will also contain a sources folder which contains  several files which will be needed during the LFS image build and cannot be easily found and downloaded.

    Upon successful completion, move on to the next step.

-LFSLIVE BUILD:
+##LFSLIVE BUILD:

    Do: "cd ~HOME/lfs83live_host"